Instructions for use! This

 We got back from town, jumped in the lake for a swim and chilled out.
 We then

 headed over to Lailas and set everything up.
-I headed back to the guesthouse and
+I headed back to the guesthouse

 took a shower.
-When I got back to the bar a whole new environment had been
+When I got back to the bar a whole

 created and the place was already starting to fill up with people.
 Artists had